minfrack96/Qlik-Sense-File-Upload-Extension/README.md

 | **Resource**     | App          |
 | **Actions**      | Read, Update  |

-**Note**: These are not precisely defined security rules for QS, but rather the necessary requirements that must be met for the extension to function correctly with the specified options.
+**Note**: these are not precisely defined security rules for QS, but rather the necessary requirements that must be met for the extension to function correctly with the specified options.

 ## Appearance Customization
 Button label can be customized through `Appearance` section in properties.Other customization can be done through CSS by using class-based and id-based selectors (e.g., `upload-button-container`, `upload-button-wrapper`, etc.).